-Data Protection Act 1998 and the General Data Protection Regulations 2018
+Data Protection Act 1998 and supporting Regulations

 Where there is a need for Chesterfield Borough Council to share enforcement information with other agencies, we will follow the provisions of these legislative provisions.

 The Code for Crown Prosecutors

 When deciding whether to prosecute we will have regard to the provisions of The Code for Crown Prosecutors as issued by the Director of Public Prosecutions.